BrianPugh/cyclopts/docs/source/parameters.rst

    │ Invalid value "200" for "AGE".
 You are too old to be using this application. │ ╰──────────────────────────────────────────────────────────────────────────────╯

+Certain builtin error types (:exc:`ValueError`, :exc:`TypeError`, :exc:`AssertionError`) will be re-interpreted by Cyclopts and formatted into a prettier message for the application user.

 --------------------
 Parameter Resolution
 --------------------